dotnet/csharplang/proposals/low-level-struct-improvements.md

     public ref int M1(RS rs)
     {
-        // The arguments contribute here:
+        // The call site arguments for Prop contribute here:
         //   - `rs` contributes no ref-safe-to-escape as the corresponding parameter,
         //      which is `this`, is `scoped ref`
         //   - `rs` contribute safe-to-escape of *calling method*
         //
         // This is an lvalue invocation and the arguments contribute only safe-to-escape
         // values of *calling method*.
+That means `local1` is ref-safe-to-escape to
+        // *calling method*
-That means `local` is safe-to-escape to *calling method* ref int local1 = ref rs.Prop;
+        ref int local1 = ref rs.Prop;

-        // Okay: this is legal because `local` has safe-to-escape of *calling method* return ref local1;
+        // Okay: this is legal because `local` has ref-safe-to-escape of *calling method* return ref local1;

         // The arguments contribute here: